sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ```

 Yep we built a function just by naming an expression.
-You can name anything and parameterise it - including maps, lists, blocks and plain old expressions.
+You can name anything and parametrize it - including maps, lists, blocks and plain old expressions.

 What about named parameters, that would be nice.